6 Evidence-Based Health Benefits of Lemon

 6. Improve digestive health

 Lemons are made up of about 10% carbohydrates, mostly in the form of soluble fiber and simple sugars.
 The main fiber in lemons is pectin, a form of soluble fiber associated with multiple health benefits.
-Soluble fiber can improve gut health and slow down the digestion of sugars and starches.
-These effects may lead to lower blood sugar levels, however, to get the fiber benefits of lemon, you have to eat the pulp.
-People who drink lemon juice, without the fiber in the pulp, will lose the benefits of fiber.
+Soluble fiber can improve gut health and slow the digestion of sugars and starches.
+These effects may lead to lower blood sugar levels.
+However, to get the fiber benefits of lemon, you have to eat the pulp.
+People who drink lemon juice without the fiber in the pulp will lose the benefits of that fiber.
 Bottom line: The soluble fiber in lemons can help improve digestion, but you should eat lemon pulp, not just its juice.